doc-jones/labby-algorithm-experiments/README.md

 3. No project has more than =< 2 DS
 ```
 ```
-Load People in memory
+Initialize People
-Load Project in memory
+Initialize Project
-Load ProjectRoles in memory
+Initialize ProjectRoles

-Pair<String, Integer> teamMember = Pair.with(projectRole,timeZone);
+Pair<String, Integer> teamMember = Pair.with(projectRole,timeZoneBucket);
+or
+Pair<String, Integer> person = new Pair<String, Integer>(projectRole, timeZoneBucket);

 for(Object obj : teamMember) {
     ...Assign to project
 }

+presuming there exists a function that, given a list of people equipped with projectroles, returns a random assignment satisfying the people per role-constraints (e.g. 1<=backend, 1<=DS<=4, etc.)

+split up the collection of people by timezone bucket, such that you now have one collection for each bucket.
+Then run the random solver function on each timezone bucket

 ```
 ### Experiment 3.
 Constraint solver